-While in Boston, you’ll be able to get a lot more out of your trip by making use of a chartered bus that can take you and your group to each of the locations you want to visit in style.
+While in Boston, you’ll be able to get a lot more out of your trip by making use of a chartered coach bus, school bus, or minibus that can take you and your group to each of the locations you want to visit in style.
 It’s comfortable and safe, and your driver will know the ins-and-outs of Boston traffic so you’re not wasting time trying to get around.

 We’re going to look at quite a few of Boston’s best attractions in this article, so hold on tight!

 Like every city, Boston has attractions that you absolutely must see while you’re there.
 Like the Empire State Building in NYC and the Golden Gate Bridge in San Francisco, these are the spots that will make your trip one that you’ll never forget.
 Let’s take a look at the best of Boston.